Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Metabochip Data Analysis for Lipid Traits

 \subsection{Data Description}

-In this section, we implemented the proposed tests to the Metabochip dataset.
 The Metabochip is a custom genotyping array that assays nearly 200,000 variants in order to assess associations with traits such as type 2 diabetes, fasting glucose, coronary artery disease and myocardial infarction, low density lipoprotein cholesterol, high density lipoprotein cholesterol, triglycerides, body mass index, systolic and diastolic blood pressure, QT interval, and waist-to-hip ratio adjusted for BMI, etc \citep{voight2012metabochip}.
-More specifically, we applied the proposed iQRAT on a Metabochip dataset on lipid phenotypes focusing on 265 genes in 99 gold fine-mapping regions.
-The four lipid traits we considered are low-density lipoprotein (LDL) cholesterol, high-density lipoprotein (HDL) cholesterol, total cholesterol (CHOL) and triglycerides (TG).
-The dataset we used contains data on 12,281 individuals from eight studies include Finnish: FUSION stage 2 ($n=2,741$), D2D 2007 ($n=2,108$), DPS ($n=429$), METSIM ($n=1,439$), DR's EXTRA ($n=1,242$); Norwegian: HUNT, Troms\o ($n=2,793$ together); German: DIAGEN ($n=1,529$).
+In this section, we applied the proposed iQRAT on a Metabochip dataset focusing on 265 genes in 99 gold fine-mapping regions.
+The data contain 12,281 individuals from eight studies, including FUSION stage 2 ($n=2,741$), D2D 2007 ($n=2,108$), DPS ($n=429$), METSIM ($n=1,439$) and DR's EXTRA ($n=1,242$) in Finland; HUNT and Troms\o ($n=2,793$ together) in Norway; and DIAGEN ($n=1,529$) in Germany.
 The two Norwegian cohorts are analyzed jointly as in \cite{he2018semi}.
-As a result, we have seven independent sites for the subsequent meta-analysis.
-In the reported sample sizes, we have excluded samples and SNPs with call rates $<98\%$, and also excluded any incomplete data with missing outcomes or covariates.
+As a result, we have seven independent sites for the subsequent meta-analyses.
+We consider four lipid phenotypes, low-density lipoprotein (LDL) cholesterol, high-density lipoprotein (HDL) cholesterol, total cholesterol (CHOL) and triglycerides (TG). { We present the results for TG in the main manuscript, and report the results for HDL/LDL/CHOL in the Supplementary Material.} We have excluded samples and SNPs with call rates $<98\%$, and also excluded any incomplete data with missing outcomes or covariates.
 The missing values in genotypes were imputed using mean imputation.

-In all the tests, we have adjusted for the covariates gender, age, squared age, and type 2 diabetes status for each study.
+Same as in the simulation studies, we compared the results to SKAT-C. In all the tests, we have adjusted for the covariates gender, age, squared age, and type 2 diabetes status for each study.
 For METSIM, we did not adjust for gender because it contains males only.
 For the two Norwegian studies, we additionally adjusted for study region.
 We did not adjust for principal components accounting for ancestry, because the Metabochip data is targeted array rather than genome-wide.
 The adjustments mentioned above are consistent with \cite{lee2013general} and \cite{he2017unified}.